vercel/swr/examples/focus-revalidate/README.md

 ## The Idea behind the Example

-Basic authentication example showing how the revalidate on focus feature works and to trigger a revalidation in a per hook call basis.
+Basic authentication example showing how the revalidate on focus feature works and to trigger a revalidation on a per-hook call basis.